Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Non-compete Are there any special rules on non-competes for particular classes of employee?
-The less “important” an employee is to his or her employer, the more difficult it will be for the employer to enforce a non-compete agreement.
+The less 'important' an employee is to his or her employer, the more difficult it will be for the employer to enforce a non-compete agreement.

-Right to work Is the state a “right to work” state?
 No; however, if a union collective agreement requires employees to be members of a union, the employer can employ only union members in the bargaining unit.
-The Alberta Labor Relations Code specifies that employers must agree to union demands requiring all employees in the unit to pay dues, but they are not required to agree that all employees must be union members.
-Employees who have a genuine religious objection to becoming a union member or paying union dues may be excused from this requirement by the Alberta Labor Relations Board.
+The Alberta Labour Relations Code specifies that employers must agree to union demands requiring all employees in the unit to pay dues, but they are not required to agree that all employees must be union members.
+Employees who have a genuine religious objection to becoming a union member or paying union dues may be excused from this requirement by the Alberta Labour Relations Board.

-Unions and layoffs Is the state (or a particular area) known to be heavily unionized?
-Overall, the unionization rate in Canada is 30%; the public sector influences this percentage.
+Overall, the unionisation rate in Canada is 30%; the public sector influences this percentage.

-In Alberta, approximately 11% of private sector workers are unionized.
+In Alberta, approximately 11% of private sector workers are unionised.
 In the public sector, the percentage increases to 69%.

-What rules apply to layoffs?
-Are there particular rules for plant closures/mass layoffs?
-Provincial rules Depending on the express or implied terms of a employment contract, temporary layoffs for non-unionized employees may be considered constructive dismissal in common law, particularly for white-collar workers.
+Provincial rules Depending on the express or implied terms of a employment contract, temporary layoffs for non-unionised employees may be considered constructive dismissal in common law, particularly for white-collar workers.
 Under the Employment Standards Code, a temporary layoff is permitted subject to the rules set out in the Employment Standards Code and the regulations.

-If 50 or more employees are indefinitely laid off in a four-week period, four weeks’ notice or more is required and a filing must be submitted to the Ministry of Labor.
+If 50 or more employees are indefinitely laid off in a four-week period, four weeks’ notice or more is required and a filing must be submitted to the Ministry of Labour.

-For unionized employees, layoffs are generally governed by a collective agreement.
+For unionised employees, layoffs are generally governed by a collective agreement.

-Federal rules If 50 or more employees are laid off or terminated in a four-week period, 16 weeks’ notice or more must be provided to the federal Ministry of Labor.
+Federal rules If 50 or more employees are laid off or terminated in a four-week period, 16 weeks’ notice or more must be provided to the federal Ministry of Labour.
 This notice period is separate from the individual notice and statutory severance pay to which employees may be entitled.
-Federally regulated employees with at least 12 months’ service are entitled to statutory severance pay of either two days’ pay for each completed year of service or five days’ pay—whichever is greater.
+Federally regulated employees with at least 12 months’ service are entitled to statutory severance pay of either two days’ pay for each completed year of service or five days’ pay – whichever is greater.

 Discipline and termination

-State procedures Are there state-specific laws on the procedures employers must follow with regard to discipline and grievance procedures?
-No; however, the common law rule regarding “just cause” termination requires employers to undertake an investigation and present any allegations to the employee so that he or she can provide an explanation.
+No; however, the common law rule regarding 'just cause' termination requires employers to undertake an investigation and present any allegations to the employee so that he or she can provide an explanation.